-These controls consist of policies and procedures; they are not generally as reliable as engineering controls in that the user must carefully follow the appropriate procedures and must be fully trained and aware in order to do so.
-EHS requires that each lab or workspace have safety procedures, which include safety practices, for any space that involves hazardous materials.
+These controls consist of policies and procedures; they are not generally as reliable as engineering controls in that the user has to carefully follow the appropriate procedures and must be fully trained and aware in order to do so.
+EOHS requires that each lab or work space have safety procedures, which include safety practices, for any space that involves hazardous materials.
 These safety procedures must be area specific, communicated via area specific trainings, Standard Operating Procedures and properly documented.